fabienb4/meteor-jsdoc/README.md

 ### Stopping the Meteor server

-If you started the Meteor server for the docs using `meteor-jsdoc start`, and want to stop it, the following command (to run from the `<projectPath>` folder) is available:
+If you started the Meteor server for the docs using `meteor-jsdoc start`, and want to stop it, the following command (to run from your project folder) is available:

     meteor-jsdoc stop